itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 		- `if lockedCar(vehicle) then return end`
 		- This line has been added to all items and events, can't do any work on a vehicle until is unlocked
 	- Added support for toggling between gks-phone and indigo-phone for the preview emails in the config
-	- Repairs now uses custom stash event, not requiring qb-inventory default events anymore.
+	- Repairs now uses custom stash event, not requiring ps-inventory default events anymore.
 		- This hopefully fixes a couple issues with certain different inventories
 	- Add new strings to locales, don't forget to update these and make a github pull request
 	- Added support for ps-progressbar